DARREN ALMOND

 289.6 x 243.8 x 1219.2 cm.; 114 x 96 x 480 in.

-‘In many of his works, the series that map the progress of the stars across the solar system, for example, or Meantime – an enormous clock that was transported from London to New York across the international date line – the ramifications of 'deep time' swell to such proportions that one can barely gasp their significance, and Almond has also schematised this notion in works which regiment time to a point beyond our usual comprehension of it.’
+‘In many of his works, the series that map the progress of the stars across the solar system, for example, or Meantime – an enormous clock that was transported from London to New York across the international date line – the ramifications of “deep time” swell to such proportions that one can barely gasp their significance, and Almond has also schematised this notion in works which regiment time to a point beyond our usual comprehension of it.’

 M. Herbert, ‘Darren Almond’, in Darren Almond, exh. cat., Zürich: Kunsthalle Zürich, 2001, p.
 23